Residential Fiberglass Tanks

-Figure 1 is a schematic of a residential water softener.
 As the water treatment system becomes larger, so does the pressure vessel.
 While vessels used for residential retention or disinfectant treatment usually are less than 120 gallons, commercial uses of deionization and other water treatment can require vessels with up to 2,000 gallon capacities.

 Materials Make the Difference

 Residential tanks are manufactured with plastic linings and plastic threaded connections.
 These connections must be treated with care during installation.

 Some manufacturers use virgin plastic, which can be cut or cross threaded easily.
 Other manufacturers use glass reinforced threads, which provide significantly more strength.
 These threads also must be protected from cuts, nicks and cross threading.